spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/uninstall.md

 :::warning

-This installation process only applies to VerteX instances installed using Helm charts.
+This uninstallation process only applies to VerteX instances installed using Helm charts.
 If you used the Palette CLI to install VerteX, this process does not apply.

 :::